Mary Jo Prinsen

 We continued to meet this goal, then started exceeding it as word of mouth brought in more donated supplies and volunteers, as well as more requests for our help by area clinics and hospitals.

-Work groups later formed in the North Metro, South Metro, Rochester, and in 2001, our local board of directors, after having researched requirements for setting up a state-based non-profit organization, moved forward and Bundles of Love was “born” in the state of Minnesota.
-Our name later officially became “Bundles of Love Charity”, and we are a registered 501(c)3 non-profit organization based in Minnesota to help Minnesota families.
+Work groups later formed in the North Metro, South Metro and Rochester, and in 2001, our local Board of Directors, after having researched requirements for setting up a state-based nonprofit organization, moved forward and Bundles of Love was “born” in the state of Minnesota.
+Our name later officially became “Bundles of Love Charity”, and we are a registered 501(c)(3) non-profit organization based in Minnesota to help Minnesota families.